la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

     participation through twice-annual teacher, principal, and tutor surveys.
     Together, these assessments enable us to benchmark students’ reading at enrollment, progress monitor and course-correct, and record overall growth.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: "Reading Partners is the only nationally scaled program in the country with the complete package of in-school, one-on-one literacy instruction by volunteers who are trained and supported by staff.
-At each school, we transform a dedicated classroom into a comprehensive Reading Center and recruit and train 40-100 volunteers.
-Student-tutor pairs work together for 45 minutes twice a week, following an individualized reading plan tailored to each student’s particular needs.
-To execute this plan, tutors use Reading Partners’ curriculum; a series of research-based, structured lesson plans that progress from phonics instruction for earlier readers to comprehension strategy for more advanced students.
-Students are assessed four times per year to monitor their progress toward pre-established achievement goals and to help advise tutors on how to best support their students.
-With close oversight and assistance from senior staff, a trained AmeriCorps member is stationed at each site to provide coaching to volunteers and serve as a liaison to teachers and school staff.
-A Program Manager supervises a portfolio of reading centers and ensures consistent results and program fidelity. \r\n\r\nCompared to other organizations that focus on individual or group read-a-louds, Reading Partners concentrates on tangible skill development and improves students' mastery of both the concrete and abstract skills necessary to be a confident, independent reader.
-Reading Partners’ students aren’t just exposed to literacy; they practice it.
-Accordingly, our program generates real changes in student achievement that are measurable and tracked over time in partnership with our schools.\r\n\r\nIn March 2015, Reading Partners received the results of a multiyear, rigorous study conducted by MDRC, the nation’s leading education research firm.
-The study confirmed that our program model utilizing community volunteers is effective and produces a positive and statistically significant impact on students’ reading proficiency.
-In addition, program fidelity also remained consistent among sites across multiple regions, confirming that our program is also effective at scale.
-Lastly, because Reading Partners is able to provide one-on-one services to students, we are a resource multiplier for public schools.
-For every dollar invested, we are able to double the resources available to students by leveraging community resources, indicating that Reading Partners is a cost-effective option for under-resourced schools."
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Reading Partners serves ten Title I elementary schools in Los Angeles County located in Pasadena, Mid-City Los Angeles, Santa Monica, and Lawndale.
-We currently have strong relationships with both Lawndale and Pasadena School Districts, including a five-year partnership with the Pasadena Unified, where we have agreed to triple our impact in the district by increasing the number of students served from 163 in 2013-14 to over 500 students and from three to ten schools by 2018-19.
-In addition, we have ongoing partnerships with community-based organizations and businesses that generously provide volunteers to support our programming, including Cal State LA, City National Bank, LA RSVP, LA Works, and Manhattan Beach Community Church to name a few.\r\n\r\nAs we begin outreach to prospective school, district, and community partners, we look to find another neighborhood to replicate the tremendous successes we’ve had in Pasadena.
-In addition to a strong partnership with the school district, Reading Partners has wonderful relationships with community organizations throughout the city such as the Pasadena Community Foundation, Pasadena Educational Foundation, and Pasadena City College that is able to provide the trifecta of financial, programmatic, and volunteer support to simultaneously sustain our current program and allow for growth.\r\n\r\nThough Reading Partners will provide our full scope of services at all of our school partners, the $100,000 grant would be used as seed money for capacity building and programmatic operations at each new school site.
-To help support a new site, Reading Partners requires partner schools and districts to invest in our program through fee for service.
-Fee for service revenue accounts for 13% of our total regional program budget and guarantees a diverse portfolio of private and public investors.
-Fee for service not only allows Reading Partners to better leverage philanthropic dollars to serve more schools, but also ensures school partners are invested in the success of our program."
-  How do you plan to scale the success of your proposal?: "Over the next ten years, Reading Partners’ organizational strategic plan is focused on increasing fourth grade national literacy achievement for low-income students by scaling and innovating our proven intervention program across the country.
-Los Angeles’ current expansion is essential to this growth.
-On a local level, we intend to replicate the success of our program in the Pasadena area, where strategic community and district-level relationships have critically affected the sustainability and growth of our program.
-By fall/winter 2015, we expect to have identified potential school and district partnerships in order to begin negotiations in spring 2016 for a summer 2016 launch date. \r\n\r\nAs we scale, our guiding principal is to create the highest-level of impact for as many students as possible.
-Testament to the value and impact of Reading Partners in LA, in 2014-15, 88% of students increased their rates of literacy learning while enrolled in our program, and on average, students more than doubled their rate of learning for every month enrolled in Reading Partners.
-In addition, 100% of principals at our partner schools reported improved reading progress school-wide and felt Reading Partners was a valuable asset to their schools.
-Our corps of Los Angeles-based volunteer tutors also gave nearly 15,000 hours of their time to support student literacy.
-Beyond just their time, our tutors also shared their energy, positivity, and belief in the importance of public education.
-Eighty-two percent of tutors reported they are more interested in public education due to their service with Reading Partners, and 76% reported that their experience with the organization strengthened their belief that not only teachers, but all citizens, can directly impact educational outcomes for children. \r\n\r\nHaving began at a single elementary school in 1999, today, Reading Partners is in 13 regions across the United States, directly serving more than 9,200 students in 180 schools with the support of more than 15,000 volunteers.
-By building on our current successes, we aspire to dramatically expand our impact, and ultimately have a positive effect on reading proficiency nationwide.
-At Reading Partners, we believe that literacy unlocks opportunity, and every child deserves to learn this fundamental skill that affords them the opportunity to comprehend, engage, and change the world around them.
-We look forward to advancing this critical work both here at home in Los Angeles and beyond."
 areas_impacted: ''
 partners: ''
 Please specify below: >-